Ryman Hospitality Properties, Inc. (RHP): History, Ownership, Mission, How It Works & Makes Money

 Ryman Hospitality Properties, Inc. (RHP) Ownership Structure

-Institutional Investors ~88% Includes mutual funds, pension funds, ETFs, and asset managers.
+Institutional Investors 94.48% Includes mutual funds, pension funds, and hedge funds; 836 institutions hold over 81.6 million shares.

-• Patrick Chaffin: Executive Vice President and Chief Operating Officer
+• Patrick Chaffin: Executive Vice President & Chief Operating Officer (COO) - Hotels.
+He oversees the core hospitality segment, including the five Gaylord convention center resorts.

 Ryman Hospitality Properties, Inc. (RHP) Mission and Values